aryanmhj-p/aryanmhj-p/README.md

 **Modeling, Control & Optimization of Hybrid Vehicle Systems**

-Working on the analysis and modeling of a multi-mode hybrid vehicle system using MATLAB/Simulink and Stateflow, with a focus on control and system optimization.
+Working on the analysis of a multi-mode hybrid vehicle system using MATLAB/Simulink and Stateflow, with a focus on control and system optimization.

 ## 📫 Connect